limingjie/M5Stack_Traffic_Light/README.md

 ![M5Stack Traffic Light Video](images/M5Stack_Traffic_Light.gif)

+## Build

+- Setup Arduino development environment follow [M5Stack Docs - Arduino IDE Development](https://docs.m5stack.com/#/en/arduino/arduino_development).
+- Install Adafruit NeoPixel library, supports up to 1.2.5, it does not work with 1.3.0 or above.
+There was a bug of the m5stack's light strip control, I will try the latest version of m5stack library when I have time.

 ## Customize The Traffic Light

 Find the traffic light sequence definition in `TrafficLight.ino`.
 Customize the sequence in `lights` array.